John Barnes (department store): History

 John Barnes was one of six founders who came up with the idea to open a department store in 1898.
 The founders were all prominent London retailers, with John Barnes being a director of Barkers of Kensington.
 However, before the store could open, John Barnes (who had been the chairman of the founders board) had died in a shipping accident off the coast of Guernsey in 1899.

 In 1900 the remaining founders opened their store on Finchley Road in the name of their former chairman.
-The store occupied the site of 14 shops and several houses and included a central passenger lift.
+It was located on the site of 14 shops and several houses and included a central passenger lift.
 The store occupied four of the floors, and there was accommodation for over 400 members of staff.
-The store in its first year had a turnover of £125,000 (£10 million in today's money) but it was not until 1905 that the store started making profits.
+In its first year, it had a turnover of £125,000 (£10 million in today's money) but it was not until 1905 that the store started making profits.